-Although the United States ranks 8th among Portugal’s top export trading partners (2nd among non-EU countries), Portugal ranks 78th among U.S. export markets.
+Although the United States ranked 6th among Portugal’s top export trading partners in 2014 (2nd among non-EU countries), Portugal ranks 78th among U.S. export markets.
 However, the total amount of U.S. goods sold into Portugal is undoubtedly higher than the statistics reflect, as census data does not account for U.S. products imported into other EU countries and subsequently transported into Portugal for sale.
 It is common throughout the European Union for goods to be shipped to one EU location – often to take advantage of lower value added tax rates – and then to be distributed by ground transport to neighboring member state markets.

 The Portuguese market is larger than it may initially appear.
 While there are only 10.6 million people in Portugal, there are well over 230 million people who speak Portuguese worldwide.
 Former Portuguese colonies, including Macau, Mozambique, Angola and Brazil, have close business ties with Portugal.
-U.S. companies can often find avenues to these other markets through Portugal and, indeed, the Portuguese Business Promotion Agency (AICEP) is actively marketing the country as a “gateway” economy into third markets, particularly in Lusophone Africa.
+U.S. companies can often find avenues to these other markets through Portugal and, indeed, the Portuguese Business Promotion Agency (AICEP) actively markets the country as a “gateway” economy into third markets, particularly in Lusophone Africa.

 First time exporters are urged to contact the nearest of over 100 U.S. Export Assistance Centers (USEAC).
-These USEACs are part of the worldwide network of U.S. Department of Commerce offices to support U.S. exporters.
+These USEACs are part of the worldwide network of U.S. Department of Commerce offices that support U.S. exporters.
 The U.S. Commercial Service in Portugal recommends that U.S. firms get acquainted with the Portuguese market through the standard market research reports we publish, and which are publicly available through the USEACs and the Internet.
 Companies that have already penetrated one EU country will have met the requirements for Portugal as well.

 The quickest and best way to enter the Portuguese market is to work with a local partner.
 Both small and large U.S. exporters can benefit from finding the right person or group in Portugal who can provide advice and contacts.
 The U.S. Commercial Service office in Portugal, located in the U.S. Embassy in Lisbon, offers a variety of services to help U.S. firms find the information they need about the market and identify an agent, distributor or representative for their products or services.